aschetti/aschetti-website/content/authors/admin/_index.md

 # - Visitors
 ---

+I have a background in experimental psychology, in particular cognitive and affective electrophysiology.
+I am unreasonably excited by Bayesian multilevel models, and use them as much as my abilities allow me to.

+I founded (and coordinated for a couple of years) the [Open Science Community Rotterdam](https://www.openscience-rotterdam.com/) (OSCR), a bottom-up community where researchers and professional staff discuss and learn about open research practices.
+OSCR is part of the [International Network of Open Science & Scholarship Communities](https://doi.org/10.1093/scipol/scab039) (INOSC), which embraces many communities in the Netherlands and other regions in the world.

-I have a background in experimental psychology, cognitive, and affective electrophysiology.
-As *ad interim* Head of Open and Responsible Science (ORS) at Erasmus Research Services (Erasmus University Rotterdam), my responsibilities include:
+As Head of Open and Responsible Science (ORS) at Erasmus Research Services, I have the privilege to work with Data Stewards, Ethics Secretaries, and Open Science experts on the common goal to make open scholarship the _default_ way of working at Erasmus University Rotterdam.
-- leading the development of vision, strategy, and mid-term goals of the ORS team;
-- ensuring connection and collaboration with other departments, within Erasmus Research Services and the university at large;
-- organizing, directing, and conducting everyday and existing activities of the department and managing its human and material resources.

-I am also founder and former coordinator of the Open Science Community Rotterdam ([OSCR](https://www.openscience-rotterdam.com/)).